-For my latest modelling challenge I chose a Japanese stone lantern (Ishidoro).
-The model was created in Cinema 4D, unwrapped in 3D Coat, textured in Substance Painter and rendered using Redshift for Cinema 4D.
+I created this Japanese stone lantern (Ishidoro) in Cinema 4D, unwrapped in 3D Coat, textured in Substance Painter and rendered using Redshift for Cinema 4D.

 For the pillar (Sao) I used a Torus object as the starting point, with a Symmetry object to save time.
 Yes I could have used a spline and a Lathe but have found myself using splines less and less as I get more comfortable with polygon modelling.

 The base (Kiso) started as a Disk object with one section split off, half deleted then placed in Symmetry which was then placed into an Array object.

 Using Symmetry and Array objects allows you to focus on just one section and create complex looking models easily.